 Type #2: Brokers & Resellers of B2B Data

-Distance- A major disadvantage of working with data brokers and resellers is their lack of familiarity with the data.
+Distance: A major disadvantage of working with data brokers and resellers is their lack of familiarity with the data.
 They may not know how often their list sources update or verify information, if at all.

-Cost-These vendors will often markup list costs to drive their profits.
+Cost: These vendors will often markup list costs to drive their profits.
 So the same data you’d buy from an owner for $1,000 may cost you $2,000 via a broker or reseller.

 Type #3: B2B Data Aggregators

-Data aggregators will gather information from multiple different sources – both paid and organic.
+Data aggregators will gather information from different sources – both paid and organic.
 These sources include directories, websites, and other public and private sources.

-Inaccuracy- The biggest benefit of buying data from an aggregator is also this biggest drawback.
+Inaccuracy: The biggest benefit of buying data from an aggregator is also this biggest drawback.
 Having tons of data is great, but often aggregators have more duplicate or conflicting records as a result of using multiple sources.

-Limitations- Aggregators are often severely restricted in what they’re allowed to sell.
-For example, although a particular piece of information may be included in the data set you receive, such as company size, the compiler may not have the rights to provide that data as an individual set.
+Limitations: Aggregators are often severely restricted in what they’re allowed to sell.
+For example: if a particular piece of information is included in the data set you receive, (such as company size), the compiler may not have the rights to provide that as an individual set.

-Cost- Like brokers and resellers, aggregators often pay for some (or all) of the data they provide.
+Cost: Like brokers and resellers, aggregators often pay for some (or all) of the data they provide.
 That means they may have minimum purchase requirements, and are generally less flexible in their ability to negotiate pricing.

 Data is the key to B2B sales and marketing success.
-But, when data isn’t good, your investment becomes a costly mistake.
+But, when it isn’t good, your investment becomes a costly mistake.
 Before making a purchase, understand how each vendor gets their data and how they verify its accuracy.